-The PPIE Team will book the NIHR Leeds BRC Board Room or Seminar Room for you depending on your needs.
+When we return to in-person activity, they will book the NIHR Leeds BRC Board Room or Seminar Room for you depending on your needs.
 These rooms do get booked up in advance, so it is always worthwhile having a couple of dates in mind when you are planning your activity.

 The PPIE Team will arrange for the necessary refreshments to be provided, and this can be discussed ahead of the activity.